hotschedules/slate/source/includes/publishingapps.md

 	This is the name of your company or your name if you are self-represented.

-**type=job/agent/mobile/web**
+- **"npm_package_name": "app-package-name" _required if building an Agent App or Job App_**

+- **"related-apps": [] _optional_**
+	Define the array of related applications as a comma separated based on the application(s)' global package name.
+	Example:
+		"related-apps": [
+      		"bodhi.aloha-app-transactions",
+      		"bodhi.aloha-app-store"
+    		]
+- **"public_path": "public" _required_**

+	Public path is the folder that hold any screenshots, icons, and/or type definition

+- **"global_store_icon": "public/icon.png" _required_**

+	In the settings section, Global Store Icon is your icon for your application.

+- **"type": "agent" _required_**

-In the setting section, you define the type of application (job, agent, mobile or web) you are publishing.
+	In the settings section, you define the type of application (job, agent, mobile or web) you are publishing.
 The "type"="job" define your application to run inside job engine through Job Engine Manager.
 The "type"="agent" defines your application to run with the agent based on a defined role.
 The "type"="mobile" defines your application to run in a mobile container usually HotSchedules Passbook.
 The "type"="web" defines your application to run as a web application.

+- **"new_type_required": true _optional_**

+	In the settings section, if you are adding new types as described below, then this flag should be set to true.

 **agent_parameters/job_parameters**